estrickenburg/estrickenburg.github.io/README.md

 Reflecting on the process you used last week, how can you make the process work better?
 - My learning time was more enjoyable this week because the lecturer was better.
 I'll keep this in mind as I pick and choose the courses from the Learning Path during the rest of the semester.

+**December 5th**

+What did you do last week?
+- I continued working through the course on Java Collections, which has been really interesting.
+The coding challenges have been helpful as well.
+- I decided that I wanted a bit more practical application practice for Java, so I also did some Leetcode problems in Java.
+This proved to be a great way to get some additional practice with the concepts that wasn't specifically tailored to go along with the course material.

+What do you plan to do this week?
+- I plan to continue (and hopefully finish!) the Java Collections course as well as writing up my final project report.

+Are there any impediments in your way?
+- This coming week is quite busy for me at work, so I'll need to stay disciplined with my time.

+Reflecting on the process you used last week, how can you make the process work better?
+- I found the addition of Leetcode practice for Java to be quite useful and I'd like to continue with that this week as well.

 ## Project Proposal